 - Airline Corporation

-The above two state owned aviation entities (i.e. Indian Airlines and Air India) had total control over airline industry in India nearly four decades.
-During this period benefit of air travel was confined to few privileged (either politically or economically) people who could afford.
-Compared to thousands of flights operated today, at that time, number flights was abysmally few.
-This shows over the 99 year period, aviation in India has developed into a massive industry benefitting rich and the middle class community.
-After India commenced its rapid economic development, the aviation industry changed rapidly so that many privately owned airline operators came into the sector.
-For example, several low cost airline and service operators commenced operating domestically as well as internationally.
-The number of airline operators tends to increase further due to rapid transformation and development of airport infrastructure such as:
+The above two state-owned aviation entities (i.e., Indian Airlines and Air India) had total control over the airline industry in India for nearly four decades.
+During this period benefit of air travel was confined to a few privileged (either politically or economically) people who could afford it.
+Compared to thousands of flights operated today, at that time, the number of flights was abysmally few.
+This shows over the 99-year period, aviation in India has developed into a massive industry benefitting the rich and the middle-class community.
+After India’s rapid economic development, the aviation industry changed rapidly, so many privately owned airline operators entered the sector.
+For example, several low-cost airline and service operators commenced operating domestically and internationally.
+The number of airline operators tends to increase further due to rapid transformation and development of airport infrastructure, such as:

-- Modernization of airline services such as maintenance, repair and overhaul and safety at airports through latest instrumentation.
+- Modernization of airline services such as maintenance, repair and overhaul, and safety at airports through the latest instrumentation.

 - Exploring new international airline routes by the state aviation sector